 Figure 4: Ioff setup for device turn on

 The device families with partial power-down list in the feature section of the datasheet as “Ioff partial-power- down mode,” and “isolation in powered off mode with V+=0,” among others.
 In data sheet specs, the Ioff is a separate row, mentioned along with the test conditions as shown in Figure 5.

 Figure 5: Data sheet representation and electrical specs

-TI classifies Ioff or the partial-power-down circuitry as Level 1 isolation, which is a primary requirement for hot or live insertion for systems where you need to remove or insert cards in the backplane without compromising the system’s overall signal integrity.
+TI classifies Ioff or powered-off protection as Level 1 isolation, which is a primary requirement for hot or live insertion for systems where you need to remove or insert cards in the backplane without compromising the system’s overall signal integrity.
 The partial power down mode helps reduce energy consumption by turning off a portion of a system and isolating the rest of the subsystem.
 The partial power-down feature is found in most logic familes: ABT, ALVT, AVC, AUC, AUP, CBTLV, CBT-C, GTL, GTLP LV-A, LVC, LVT and VME.

 Did you know about the Ioff or powered-off protection feature and its importance in the applications you are currently using?
 Please comment if you’ve made a conscious decision to choose a logic device because of its powered-off protection feature rather than another device without one.

 - Read these application reports: